Orderings of k-Markov Numbers: Tools

-An \emph{order ideal} of a poset $\calP$ is a subset $I \subseteq \calP$ satisfying if $x \in I$ and $y \preceq x$, then $y \in I$.
+An \emph{order ideal} of a poset $\calP$ is a subset $I \subseteq \calP$ such that $x \in I$ and $y \preceq x$ implies $y \in I$.
 In other words, an order ideal is ``closed going down''.
 The set of all order ideals of a poset $\calP$ is denoted $J(\calP)$.
 The empty set is an order ideal, so here we say an empty poset has one order ideal.
 Given $x \in \calP$, let $\langle x \rangle$ denote the smallest order ideal containing $x$.
 An order ideal of the form $\langle x \rangle$ is sometimes called a principal order ideal.

 We have now indexed both snake graphs and posets with finite sequences of positive integers whose last entry is greater than 1.
 The connection is the following.

 \begin{theorem} Given $a_1,\ldots,a_n$, a list of positive integers with $a_n > 1$, let $\mathcal{G}$ and $\calP$ be the snake graph and poset of shape $a_1,\ldots,a_n$ respectively.
 There is a bijection between the set of perfect matchings of $\mathcal{G}$ and the set of order ideals of $\calP$. \end{theorem}